CARBON MONOXIDE DETECTORS SAVE LIVES

 - When buying an existing home, have a qualified technician evaluate the integrity of the heating and cooking systems, as well as the sealed spaces between the garage and house.

 - If the alarm sounds, immediately move to a fresh air location outdoors or by an open window or door.
 Call for help from a fresh air location.
-Remain at a fresh air location until emergency personnel arrives to assist you.
+Remain at a fresh air location until emergency personnel arrive to assist you.

 - If the audible trouble signal sounds, check for low batteries or other trouble indicators.